winglang/polycons/docs/index.md

 }
 ```

-By customizing the `resolve` method, it's possible to change construct IDs, override properties, or even make factories out of other factories.
+By customizing the `resolve()` method, it's possible to change construct IDs, override properties, or even make factories out of other factories.

-## Polycons
+## Authoring polycons

 You can define a polycon by creating a class that returns a new Polycon instance in the constructor.
 Each polycon must be associated with a unique identifier.